owncloud-archive/documentation/admin_manual/configuration/user/user_auth_ldap.rst

 Active Directory offers "Recursive retrieval of all AD group memberships of a user".
 This means essentially that you would be able to search the group you enter and all the other child groups from this groups for users.

-Enter this filter to access this feature for a single group
+Enter this filter to access this feature for a single group:

 ::